List of Apple Inc. media events: Macworld 2004 (January 6-9, 2004)

-Macworld 2004 was held at the Moscone Center, San Francisco.
+Macworld 2004 was held at the Moscone Center in San Francisco.
 Steve Jobs introduced the Xserve G5, Xserve G5 RAID, and iPod Mini.
 The 10GB iPod also had its storage increased to 15GB for the same price of $299.

 Apple music event, London (June 15, 2004)

-Steve Jobs announced that the iTunes music store would expand to Europe.
+Steve Jobs announced that the iTunes Music Store would expand to Europe.

 WWDC 2004 (June 28, 2004)

 New Cinema Displays with DVI connectors were announced.
 Mac OS X Tiger was also announced.

 Apple music event (October 26, 2004)

-Steve Jobs introduced the iPod Photo line and a U2 iPod.
+Steve Jobs introduced the iPod Photo line and a U2 special edition of the iPod.